-Outcome: Parents and families support and advocate for their child's learning and development as they transition to new learning environments, including prekindergarten to other early learning environments, and from Kindergarten through Elementary School.
+Parents and families support and advocate for their child's learning and development as they transition to new learning environments, including prekindergarten to other early learning environments, and from Kindergarten through Elementary School.

-87. Ensure that systems, supports and resources are in place to address professional development and partnerships related to child and family transitions.
+84. Ensure that systems, supports and resources are in place to address professional development and partnerships related to child and family transitions.

-- 88. Conduct joint transition trainings across Pre-K, EHS/HS and local educational agencies. - 89.
-Gain understanding about the realities early childhood programs and public schools face and acknowledge both barriers and opportunities in building local partnerships (differences in policy, regulations, budgets, organizational design, etc.).
+- 85. Conduct joint transition trainings across preK, EHS/HS and local educational agencies. - 86.
+Gain understanding about the realities early childhood programs and public schools face and acknowledge both barriers and opportunities in building local partnerships (differences in policy, regulations, budgets, organizational design, etc).

-- 90. Use surveys and K-12 data sources (where possible) to review transition activities and to better understand opportunities and challenges. - 91.
+- 87. Use surveys and K-12 data sources (where possible) to review transition activities and to better understand opportunities and challenges. - 88.
 Use information from various data sources to improve transition practices with families and community partners.

-- 92. Establish and maintain ongoing communications and agreements between local educational agencies. - 93.
-Support families in developing relationships with staff and other families with similar needs. - 94.
+- 89. Establish ongoing communications and agreements between local educational agencies. - 90.
+Support families in developing relationships with staff and other families with similar needs. - 91.
 Create opportunities for families to ask questions and voice concerns about transitions.

-- 95. Welcome and engage families as partners in transition planning. - 96.
-Create a culture of supporting families during transitions as they are the key to creating continuity for children. - 97.
+- 92. Welcome and engage families as partners in transition planning. - 93.
+Create a culture of supporting families during transitions as they are the key to creating continuity for children. - 94.
 Help families identify and understand quality criteria in early childhood settings as children make transitions to new service options, new classrooms, or new home visitors.

-- 98. Recognize family priorities and help families develop transition plans that reflect priorities for themselves and their children. - 99.
-Provide families with information, training and connections to future early care and educational settings to help facilitate the transition process for parents and children (e.g., information about what families might expect of K-12 instruction and training about how to deal with disagreements between parent and teacher). - 100.
+- 95. Use the family partnership process to help families develop transition plans for themselves and their children. - 96.
+Provide families with information, training and connections to future early care and educational settings to help facilitate the transition process for parents and children (e.g., information about what families might expect of K-12 instruction and training about how to deal with disagreements between parent and teacher). - 97.
 Ensure families know about their rights under federal and state laws, such as their rights under the Individuals with Disabilities Education Act (IDEA).

-- 101. Ensure families have ongoing opportunities to discuss their observations and concerns about their child's strengths and challenges prior to transitions. - 102.
-Share information about activities and everyday interactions with children that promote school readiness. - 103.
-Ensure families have ongoing opportunities to discuss child development so that families are prepared to have similar discussions with teachers in Pre-K and K-12. - 104.
+- 98. Ensure families have ongoing opportunities to discuss their observations and concerns about their child's strengths and challenges prior to transitions. - 99.
+Share information about activities and everyday interactions with children that promote school readiness. - 100.
+Ensure families have ongoing opportunities to discuss child development so that families are prepared to have similar discussions with teachers in PreK and K-12. - 101.
 Provide families with information about child development and the impact of transitions on children across early childhood and school settings.

-- 105. Coordinate services for children and families leaving early childhood programs through program-school partnerships. - 106.
+- 102. Coordinate services for children and families leaving early childhood programs through program-school partnerships. - 103.
 Provide advocacy training and opportunities for families to develop and use advocacy skills in the context of their child's lifelong learning.